lafonte/lafonte/README.md

 - 👀 I’m interested in AWS, Cloud Technology, All Things Security,  Woodworking, Traveling, Baking Sourdough
 - 🌱 I’m currently learning HTML, CSS, Javascript
 - 💞️ I’m looking to collaborate on any cool projects involving Python, Web Development, Security, etc.
-- 📫 How to reach me ...
+- 📫 How to reach me
+You can reach me at linkedin.com/in/seanpmcl

 <!---
 lafonte/lafonte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.